lorenzo-stoakes/linux-vm-notes/README.md

 # Linux VM Notes

-## NOTE
+## IMPORTANT

-These notes are somewhat out of date (kernel 4.6) and I am no longer maintaining them.
-I am now keeping more recent (though succinct) notes at [linux-mm-notes][mm-notes].
+These notes are superceded by my new [linux mm book](https://github.com/lorenzo-stoakes/mm-book) project where I will be trying to write a book on the subject based on a recent kernel.
+All future efforts in this area will be made there.

 ## Contents